January 6, 2020

 To claim business mileage deduction you need to keep track of your driving data.
 With the MileageWise app, you can easily track your trips and refuelings on the go.
 With the AdWise feature, we have developed a technology that makes an IRS-proof mileage log recommendation for you, doing it by taking into account all the legal regulations about mileage logging and tax return policies.

 Using this technology we can make you a recommended, personalized mileage log, which will correspond to the exact mileage you have driven according to your odometer, even retrospectively.

-In the process the Built-In IRS Auditor examines 70 logical conflicts with a smart algorithm, so your mileage log will be IRS-proof without a doubt, meeting every expectation.
+In the process the Built-In IRS Auditor checks and corrects 70 logical conflicts with a smart algorithm, so your mileage log will be IRS-proof without a doubt, meeting every expectation.

 But if you’re still worried that you can’t keep track of your mileage, outsource it to our experts.
 They will be more than happy to help!

 Follow us on Facebook, and stay up-to-date with what else we can help you with!